riffcc/alpha-director/README.md

  If the suggested address' SLP tokens are older than those of the currently selected key pair, we know that either a malicious attacker has altered the contents of the Origin Root gateway to return an old and compromised key pair, or - much more likely - the CDN is storing old or cached data.
 We simply ignore it and continue using the newer pair.

+ As alluded to earlier, digital signatures form the final piece of our proposed solution - as CDNs could potentially alter the contents of the JSON blobs they deliver, we need a way of mitigating that.
+We deal with it by signing the entire metadata bundle, which is in fact as simple as signing the root IPFS hash with the metadataSigner keys.
+Clients can check that the hash has a valid associated signature and throw a warning or failure if it appears to be wrong.
+This allows us to take advantage of CDNs to accelerate the delivery of the metadata bundles, without opening ourselves up to the possibility of malicious data being injected.
+We can additionally use the Cloudflare-developed IPFS security attributes to provide further assurances on the platforms which can support them.

 ## Ramifications
  In total this results in a system that allows for the issuing of new key pairs that can be distributed to less trusted